Csi18nAlistairMann/eztfl-html5/README.md

 phone, with the white dot representing roughly where the center is, some half a mile in front of you.
 The idea was for the red circles of bus stops ("R" and "S" in this photo: https://trueform.co.uk/app/uploads/2013/11/bus-stop-1.jpg) near the visitor to appear in the egg, and move left and right as the visitor turns round, and move nearer and farther as the visitor walks.
-Around the edges of the display would appear the destinations that could be obtained from the bus stops, and they too would move as the visitor moves.
+(Also see: https://github.com/Csi18nAlistairMann/eztfl-html5/blob/master/docs/2017may04-swirling-screen.gif) Around the edges of the display would appear the destinations that could be obtained from the bus stops, and they too would move as the visitor moves.
 Originally I had intended that the bus numbers themselves would appear between the two, but it became more obvious to show them underneath.
 In addition, I have a accelerometry stats at the top left, a scale bar (the faster you move, the tighter the bar), manual rotation arrows, and a menu.
 Clicking on the bus stop will show the countdown schedule for it.
 Clicking on a bus number highlights the bus stops it visits.
 Clicking on the destination highlights bus stops that have it as a destination.

 This project was more demanding than the earlier one - I experimented with html5 and javascript, accelerometry, CORS and SSL and others.
 Unsatisfying is that as yet, html5+javascript can't get much better than a very few frames per second